Best TikTok Scheduling Tools

 Can I schedule TikTok posts for free?

 Yes.
 TikTok Studio is completely free and supports video scheduling up to 10 days ahead.
 Metricool offers a free tier with 50 posts/month, and Buffer's free plan includes 3 channels with 10 posts each.
-PostPlanify includes a 7-day free trial with unlimited scheduling so you can test full workflows before committing.
+PostPlanify includes a 7-day free trial so you can test the full platform before committing.

 Does TikTok support auto-publishing from third-party tools in 2026?